-Provides aircraft support for search, rescue, law enforcement and medical evacuation missions through three Aviation Bases located in Chesterfield County, City of Lynchburg and the Town of Abingdon.
-Established January 1, 1984, the Unit today is equipped with three Cessna fixed-wing aircraft, one Bell 412 helicopter, two Airbus EC145 helicopters, and five Bell 407 helicopters.
-An additional, Bell 407GXi was added to the fleet in November 2020.
-The Unit's Trooper-Pilots are qualified "Police Pilots," and have commercial pilots' licenses.
-The Unit employs four full-time mechanics for its fleet and exceeds minimum FAA maintenance requirements.
+Effective August 10, 2021, the Aviation Unit was officially established as a Division.
+The Aviation Division provides aircraft support for search, rescue, law enforcement and medical evacuation missions through three Aviation Bases located in Chesterfield County, City of Lynchburg, and the Town of Abingdon.
+Established January 1, 1984, the Division's Trooper-Pilots are qualified "Police Pilots," and have commercial pilots' licenses.
+The Division employs full-time mechanics for its fleet of helicopters and fixed-wing aircraft, and exceeds minimum FAA maintenance requirements.

 MED-FLIGHT/MEDEVAC: Operates from the Chesterfield and Abingdon Aviation Bases with operation costs shared with the Virginia Commonwealth University (VCU) Medical Center, Chesterfield County Fire and EMS, and Ballad Health Systems.
-In 2020, the two Med-Flight programs transported a total 753 patients.
+In 2021, the two Med-Flight programs transported a total 853 patients.

-TOTAL FLIGHT REQUESTS TO INCLUDE:
+1,461 TOTAL FLIGHT REQUESTS

-1.600 MED-FLIGHT MISSIONS 305 SEARCH & RESCUE MISSIONS 493 TRAINING 3 DIGNITARY TRANSPORTS 28 DRUG OR NARCOTIC SURVEILLANCE 135 OTHER CRIMINAL MATTERS 52 MISCELLANEOUS CALLS

-305 REQUESTS FOR SEARCHES OF:
+1,044 MED-FLIGHT MISSIONS

+85 SEARCH & RESCUE MISSIONS

+66 TRAINING

+18 DRUG OR NARCOTIC SURVEILLANCE

+27 OTHER CRIMINAL MATTERS

+102 MISCELLANEOUS CALLS

+136 SEARCH MISSIONS

 - ♦ ESCAPEES

-- MISSING PERSONS
+- ♦ MISSING PERSONS

 - ♦ CRIMINALS

-- STOLEN PROPERTY
+- ♦ STOLEN PROPERTY